superpowers04/Super-Engine/README.md

 ## Super Engine
 - [Superpowers04](https://github.com/superpowers04) - Pretty much everything specific to Super Engine/Lead Developer
 - [NayToon](https://github.com/cartoon032) - Some help and providing early Windows builds
 - [XieneDev](https://github.com/XieneDev/) - Made Battle Royale.
-This engine actually wouldn't exist if it wasn't for this pog FNF mod
+Super Engine wouldn't exist if it wasn't for FNF Battle Royale
+- [Contributors to the repository](https://github.com/superpowers04/Super-Engine/graphs/contributors) - This is here as a catchall for anyone that has contributed to Super Engine but I forgot to mention here
 ## Kade Engine (The base engine)
 - [KadeDeveloper](https://twitter.com/KadeDeveloper) - Maintainer and lead programmer
 - [The contributors](https://github.com/KadeDev/Kade-Engine/graphs/contributors)